ileathan/Mubot/README.md

 ### Full Instalation

 ...
 This project is still constantly in developement but a full guide is coming.
-That way each end user can host their own marking servers accompanied with a customized and extended hubot implementation.
+That way each end user can host their own marking servers accompanied with a customized and extended hubot implementation..